ingebrigtkj/Project-3-FYS-STK-4155/README.md

 Project 3 FYS-STK4155, 3 python code files, using a Standard Explicit Scheme, Recurrent Neural Network and Convolutional Neural Network to solve the PDE:

-The physical problem can be that of the temperature gradient in a rod of length L = 1 at x = 0 and x = 1.
-We are looking at a one-dimensional problem
+The physical problem is the
+temperature gradient in a rod of length L = 1 at x = 0 and x = 1.
+It is a one-dimensional problem
 ∂
 2u(x, t)
 ∂x2